Compagnie de Chemin de fer du Katanga: Background

 The Compagnie du Katanga was founded in 1891 to explore the southeast of the Congo Free State.

-Under agreements of March 1891 and May 1896 the company was to occupy and develop Katanga, and in return gained full ownership of 1/3 of the land in Katanga Province and a 99 license to exploit the minerals in the granted land.
+Under agreements of March 1891 and May 1896 the company was to occupy and develop Katanga, and in return gained full ownership of 1/3 of the land in Katanga Province and a 99 year license to exploit the minerals in the granted land.

 Given the difficulty of determining the land boundaries, in 1900 the Compagnie du Katanga and the Congo Free State created the Comité Spécial du Katanga (CSK) to manage all the territory, with profits shared between the Compagnie du Katanga (1/3) and the Free State (2/3).

 Katanga had huge mineral potential but was completely isolated from the ocean.

 Railways were needed to carry exports to overseas markets.

 To the south, railways were built from South Africa to Bulawayo in Rhodesia (Zimbabwe), and from Mozambique to Salisbury (Harare) in Rhodesia, a link from Bulawayo to Salisbury was started and a northern extension was planned.